Abbott's booby: Taxonomy

 The first specimen was collected from Assumption Island in 1892 by American naturalist William Louis Abbott, northwest of Madagascar, although debate exists as to whether he actually collected it from the nearby Glorioso Island.
 It was described by Robert Ridgway in 1893.
 In 1988, it was placed in its own genus by Olson & Warheit 1988.
 The basal characters present in this species suggest it may be an early branch of the sulid family, antedating the split between gannets and other boobies.
 This was reinforced by analysis of the mitochondrial cytochrome b gene in 1997, which indicated Abbott's booby was an early offshoot of the gannets rather than the other boobies.
 However, 2011 study of multiple genes found it to be basal to all other gannets and boobies, and likely to have diverged from them around 22 million years ago.
 A subfossil subspecies from the Mascarene Islands of Mauritius and Rodrigues was named P. a. nelsoni in 2023.
+Another subfossil subspecies named P. a. costelloi lived on Hiva Oa, one of the Marquesas Islands in the South Pacific, and became extinct in the Late Quaternary Period.